WujekFoliarz/Wujek-Dualsense-API/README.md

 # Wujek Dualsense API

-The Wujek Dualsense API is a .NET library designed to interface with the PlayStation DualSense controller, providing functionalities to control its various features such as haptic feedback, LEDs, triggers, and more.
+Wujek Dualsense API is a .NET library designed to interface with the PlayStation DualSense controller, providing functionalities to control its various features such as haptic feedback, LEDs, triggers, and more.

 ## Features